jlr2/IntroductionPaaS/README.md

 #### Section 2.- Docker applications lifecycle
-<br/><br/>
 &nbsp;&nbsp;&nbsp;After installing an environment with Docker, we are going to develop Docker images and deploy containers to run our applications.
 The documentation to read is [Lifecycle of Docker based applications - Spanish version](https://iesgn.github.io/cloudandrelated/es_docker.html#/).
 <br/><br/>
- &nbsp;&nbsp;&nbsp; The reading must have taught you (it is showed a summary:
+&nbsp;&nbsp;&nbsp;The reading must have taught you (it is showed a summary:
    1. **Create the application**.
 We are going to create a web page *index.html* that will be served by a web server that will run in a Docker container.
-The web page  and it will be saved in */home/vagrant/public_html/*:
+The web page  and it will be saved in */home/vagrant/public_html/*: <br/>
     > $ mkdir public_html <br/>
     > $ cd public_html<br/>
     > $ echo “<h1>Prueba></h1>” > index.html<br/>